* This page is for Consumers *

 At or after age 1 year, children can begin drinking whole cow's milk.
 At age 2 years, children can switch to reduced-fat milk because their diet essentially resembles that of the rest of the family.
 Parents should limit milk intake to 16 to 24 ounces a day in young children.
 Children who drink too much milk may not get enough nutrients from other important foods and may develop iron deficiency.

 By about age 1 year, the growth rate usually slows.
 Children require less food and may refuse it at some meals.
 To determine how much their child is eating, parents should review how much their child has eaten over the course of a week rather than at a single meal or during a day.
-Underfeeding of solid food is only a concern when children do not meet expected weight percentiles at a steady rate (Fig. 1: Weight and Length Charts for Infants).
+Underfeeding of solid food is only a concern when children do not meet expected weight percentiles at a steady rate (see Figure: Weight and Length Charts for Infants).